Depression and Bipolar Disorder

 Progressive, proven treatment is available through Lindner Center of HOPE where an experienced team can accurately diagnose and treat a variety of mood disorders.
 These include major depressive disorder, dysthymic disorder, bipolar disorder, seasonal affective disorder (SAD), psychotic depression, postpartum depression, and other mood disorders.

 At Lindner Center of HOPE, patients directly benefit from research led by expert clinicians — Paul Keck, Jr., MD, and Susan McElroy, MD.
-Their work advances what is known about depression, bipolar disorder and other mood disorders, leading to more productive and effective care.
+Their work has advanced what is known about depression, bipolar disorder and other mood disorders, leading to more productive and effective care.

 The team of expert psychotherapists, researchers, and clinicians works collaboratively to diagnose mood disorders and any other co-occurring conditions.
 Because mood disorders can be complex, a thorough and accurate assessment is the foundation for treatment.
 What follows is a custom treatment plan designed to help patients better manage their conditions.